nus-cs2103-AY2223S1/ip/docs/README.md

 Command: `find {keyword}`

-Example: `find play` will find all tasks with keyword "book"
+Example: `find play` will find all tasks with keyword "play"

 Expected outcome:
 ```